-Volunteers with the Birmingham Fire and Rescue Service and Vulcan Materials Company participated in a cleanup in Village Creek conducted by the Village Creek Society and the Alabama Power Company on September 28, 2013.
-Since 2006, volunteers have removed more than 54 tons of trash and debris from the creek.
-An additional cleanup on Village Creek was held on May 11, 2013.
-Ninety-six volunteers from local schools removed 2.11 tons of debris.
+Volunteers along with the Birmingham Fire and Rescue Service, Vulcan Materials Company, City of Birmingham and Jefferson County Commission participated in a cleanup in Village Creek conducted by the Village Creek Society and the Alabama Power Company on September 20, 2014.
+An additional cleanup on Village Creek was held on April 26, 2014.
+A total of 43 volunteers from local schools removed 0.85 tons of debris during the spring cleanup.
 Please see Appendix B.